 As soon as you receive your Notice of Award or Funding Letter from the funder, you will need to start arranging the financial administration of your award.
 It is important that you contact your research institute for help if you have any questions – each site has its own process.

-PHSA's most active research sites have on-site personnel to help researchers complete all the steps to set up their projects: the Child & Family Research Institute and the Women's Health Research Institute each offer financial administration services at the institutional level; at the BC Cancer Agency, financial administration is provided at the departmental level.
+PHSA's most active research sites have on-site personnel to help researchers complete all the steps to set up their projects: the Child & Family Research Institute and the Women's Health Research Institute each offer financial administration services at the institutional level; at BC Cancer, financial administration is provided at the departmental level.

 The research funds for your project may be held in accounts either at your university or at PHSA.
 For federally-funded research projects, the primary fund holder will always be the university although funds may subsequently be transferred from there if needed.
 Grants from other funders can be held directly in a PHSA research account.